Last verified · v1.0

 What Is the 50/30/20 Rule?

-The 50/30/20 rule is a proportional budgeting framework that divides after-tax (take-home) income into three distinct spending categories: 50% for needs, 30% for wants, and 20% for savings and debt repayment.
-Popularized by U.S. Senator Elizabeth Warren and co-author Amelia Warren Tyagi in their 2005 book All Your Worth, the method gives any household a clear, actionable financial target without requiring complex spreadsheets or a financial advisor.
-Its simplicity is its strength — three ratios cover every dollar earned.
+The 50/30/20 rule is a straightforward personal budgeting framework that divides after-tax income into three categories: Needs (50%), Wants (30%), and Savings & Debt Repayment (20%).
+Popularized by U.S. Senator Elizabeth Warren and Amelia Warren Tyagi in their 2005 book All Your Worth: The Ultimate Lifetime Money Plan, the rule gives households a simple, actionable structure for managing cash flow without complex spreadsheets or financial expertise.

 - Needs = 0.50 × Inet